bluewitch/dwulf-manifesto/Obsidian Vault/Quotes.md

-    "Were there fewer fools, knaves would starve. - Anonymous", "If you have to ask how much it is, you can't afford it.", "If money can't buy happiness, I guess you'll just have to rent it.", "Life is cheap, but the accessories can kill you."
+    "Were there fewer fools, knaves would starve. - Anonymous", "If you have to ask how much it is, you can't afford it.", "If money can't buy happiness, I guess you'll just have to rent it.", "Life is cheap, but the accessories can kill you.", "I do not fear computers.
+I fear the lack of them. ~Isaac Asimov", "A complex system that works is invariably found to have evolved from a simple system that works."